Matching Beer Centrifuge Technology with Microbrewery Operations

 Using a disc-stack beer centrifuge generally allows you to bump up production by 30 to 50 percent overall.
 In part, this comes from being able to extract beer bound up in the sediment that collects in the bottom of conical fermenter tanks.
 That alone tends to net an additional 7 to 12 percent from every batch.

 But the big production win comes from substantially decreasing batch time.
 Not only is a centrifuge much faster than traditional DE (diatomaceous earth) filtration, but you also don’t have to wait for yeast and other particulates to settle out before moving on to clarification and polishing.
 The right beer centrifuge can reduce the brewing process by days or weeks, without increasing your number of fermenters on-site (and everything that goes with that: increased HVAC expense–even moving to a bigger space altogether).

 Finally, there’s good news for whoever gets stuck maintaining the filter beds: A beer centrifuge is much less labor-intensive than filtration.
 Using DE filters means dealing with DE filters, and everything it takes to keep them running properly (monitoring pressure during operation, washing them down after each run, disinfecting, disposing of the spent DE, all the dust).
 Using cartridge filters means dealing with long transfer times and disposing of filter after filter.
 A good beer centrifuge is very low-cost to service, can have extremely short washing times, and should be CIP (“clean-in-place” –i.e., self-cleaning).

 Tuning Flavors with a Beer Centrifuge

 Installing a beer centrifuge doesn’t always eliminate filtration.
 For example, with a bright pilsner, you may still want to polish it with a filter.
-But that filter is going to last longer, and the filtration run will be shorter if you’ve spun the beer down first.
+But that filter will last longer, and the filtration run will be shorter if you’ve spun the beer down first.